-Pima County has Master Agreement (MA) contracts with three companies for backcountry invasive species chemical treatments; preference is given to hiring Recon Environmental (San Diego, CA) and/or Envirosystems Management (Flagstaff, AZ).
-Cost estimates are based on the negotiated prices for labor and travel in the MA contracts.
+Pima County has Master Agreement (MA) contracts with three companies for backcountry invasive species chemical treatments; preference is given to hiring Tucson Audubon Society (Tucson, AZ).
+Cost estimates are based on the negotiated prices for labor and travel in the MA contract.
 Accumulated labor costs include work performed by a Superintendent, crew leads, and spray technicians.
-A 2023 cost estimate from Envirosystem Management for treating all the acres in the project area three years in a row was about \$180,000.
 Invoices will be processed by Pima County Finance and submitted to DFFM for reimbursement.
+It costs about \$9,000/week to hire a 4-person Tucson Audubon Society crew.